-Short term (or fixed term) annuities fall under drawdown rules and are an alternative way of receiving an income rather than withdrawing amounts directly from the drawdown fund.
-After taking your tax-free cash lump sum, some of the balance is used to secure a temporary annuity not exceeding five years.
-As a temporary annuity costs less to provide than a similar lifetime annuity, the bulk of your fund will be available for investment.
-The maximum initial income that may be paid by the temporary annuity will be limited if purchased using funds from a capped drawdown plan (in the same way as described in the capped drawdown section above and including the requirement for regular reviews).
-If the annuity is purchased from a drawdown fund subject to the flexi-access drawdown rules then the amount of income is unlimited and no reviews are required.
+Short term (or fixed term) annuities/income fall under drawdown rules and are an alternative way of receiving an income rather than withdrawing amounts directly from the drawdown fund.
+After taking your tax free cash lump sum, some of the balance is used to secure a guaranteed temporary annuity - current products offer terms of up to 25 years.
+As a temporary annuity costs less to provide than a similar lifetime annuity, the remainder of your fund will be available for investment.

-After the chosen term the temporary annuity will cease and you then have three options with the remaining drawdown pension fund.
-You can decide to secure another short term annuity, take income withdrawals from the Drawdown Pension fund or buy a lifetime annuity.
-You may repeat this process over and over again as long as you have funds remaining in the drawdown.
+After the chosen term the temporary annuity will cease and you then have various options with the remaining drawdown pension fund, which would also include any guaranteed maturity value that has been paid at the end of the income term.
+You can decide to secure further guaranteed income for a fixed term, take income withdrawals from the Drawdown Pension fund or buy a lifetime annuity.
+You may repeat this process over and over again as long as you have funds remaining in drawdown.